 In December 2013, the Company entered into an at-the-market ("ATM") program pursuant to which the Company may, at its option, offer and sell shares of its common stock from time to time for an aggregate offering price of up to \$19.2 million, representing the then remaining balance of the Company's shelf registration statement.
 In connection with execution of the ATM program, the Company incurred transaction costs of \$153,000.
 In addition, the Company pays the sales agent a commission of up to 3.0% of the gross proceeds from the sale of such shares.
-During the three months ended September 30, 2014, the Company did not sell any shares under this program.
+During the three and nine month periods ended March 31, 2015, the Company did not sell any shares under this program.
+During the three and nine months ended March 31, 2014, the Company sold 57,770 and 381,562 common shares, respectively, for net proceeds of \$224,000 and \$1.5 million, respectively, reflecting a weighted-average gross selling price of \$3.98 per share.